 Students who have been academically dismissed or suspended from Sage but are subsequently given permission to re-enroll are not automatically eligible to continue to participate in federal, state or institutional aid programs.
 Admissions decisions are totally separate from funding decisions.

 Students have the right to appeal any decision of ineligibility to continue to receive financial assistance unless they have previously been granted an appeal.
 Appeals must be filed within 30 days of notification that aid eligibility has been lost.
 An appeal must be typed and sent to the Director of Financial Aid, the Office of Student Services, 65 First Street, Troy, NY 12180.
 The appeal may not be based upon your need for assistance or your lack of knowledge that your assistance was in jeopardy.
 An appeal should be based upon some unusual situation or condition which prevented you from passing more of your courses, or which necessitated that you withdraw from classes.
 Examples of possible situation include documented serious illness, severe injury or death of a family member.

 If you do not have grounds for an appeal, or if your appeal is denied, you may still be able to regain your eligibility for future semesters.
-This is done by enrolling at Sage at your own expense- without financial assistance- and meeting The Sage Colleges satisfactory academic progress guidelines.
+This is done by enrolling at Sage at your own expense — without financial assistance — and meeting Russell Sage College’s satisfactory academic progress guidelines.